MohammadAghazadeh2009/MohammadAghazadeh2009/README.md

-- 👋 Hi, I’m @MohammadAghazadeh2009
-- 👀 I’m interested in IT
+# Mohammad Aghazadeh

+### Backend Developer from Tabriz, Iran 🇮🇷

+**About Me**

+- 💼 I’m a Python & Django Backend Developer.
+- 🎯 Focused on building robust and efficient server-side logic.
-- 🌱 I’m currently learning Django and something like that
+- 🌱 I’m currently learning more about frontend technologies to become a more well-rounded developer.
-- 💞️ I’m looking to collaborate on ...
+- 💡 Passionate about IT, problem-solving, and continuous learning.
-- 📫 How to reach me ...
+- 📫 How to reach me: [mohammadaghazadeh256@gmail.com]

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+**Tech Stack**

+- **Backend:** Python, Django
+- **Frontend:** HTML, CSS, JavaScript (Learning)
+- **Tools:** Git, GitHub

+"Code is like humor.
+When you have to explain it, it’s bad." – Cory House
 <!---
 MohammadAghazadeh2009/MohammadAghazadeh2009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.